 #9 The Chernobyl health and cancer death toll

-Posted by RDN under Chernobyl legacy on 1 January 2011
+Posted by RDN under Mind and body on 1 January 2011

 Some people promote and millions believe the idea of a very high number for Chernobyl’s cancer death toll.
 (See the 100,000 figure promoted by some Greens, and that’s almost moderate.)
 Some others also adduce huge and horrible birth defects and other health effects.
 Assessing the cancer toll, and the wider health effects, is complicated…….

 There is a sort of perfect storm in this issue, and it involves John Vidal (see a Guardian piece, 1 April 2011) and George Monbiot (see a Guardian blog, 5 April 2011).
 Vidal promotes the old myths and Monbiot, who has had a damascene conversion, debunks them.
 Goodness knows how either could have lived so long in so unsubtle – so uninquiring – a world, and the former still does.
 (Even Monbiot may be going too far, if the work of Bavertsock and Williams is right – see below).

 Most of the definite, inarguable cancer deaths from the Chernobyl accident were amongst 134 firefighters and others who were exposed to very large doses of radiation and suffered Acute Radiation Syndrome working near the disaster: 28 of these died.

 So far, there have been around 7000 cases of thyroid cancer in children (all but 15 or so non-fatal).